 Much of the knowledge at the early stage of the degree program is cumulative.
 To ensure that transfer and new students start with the appropriate courses, the department offers exemption exams for CMSC 131, 132, 216, and 250.
-Students who have had CS courses prior to starting at Maryland should refer to the undergraduate website for exam dates and contact the undergraduate office (email@example.com) to schedule an exam.
+Students who have had CS courses prior to starting at Maryland should refer to the undergraduate website for exam dates and to sign up for the exam.

 Requirements for the Major